uk-gov-mirror/ONSdigital.survey-assist-utils/README.md

 ## The Evaluation Workflow

 The end-to-end process is handled by a series of scripts that form a data pipeline:
+* to do *
+Refactoring - DataCleaner moved to own module

+### DataCleaner
+This can be run using the script example_data_runner.py

+The output for this will be the input to the next stage which is work in progress.

 1.  **Stage 1: Batch Processing (`process_tlfs_evaluation_data.py`)**
     * **Input:** A CSV file containing survey responses (e.g., job title, industry description).